 - In the first weeks we introduce key terms through theoretical background readings on the concepts of nature, culture and the environment

 - Most of the semester will then be spent on the investigation of international case studies - taken from the arts, literature, media and film - that engage the environment.
-Our case studies will be critically examined through a range of meetings, in class or in a public venue, with other lecturers, experts, artists, volunteers, and DCC employees.
+Our case studies will be critically examined through a range of meetings, in class or in a public venue, with other lecturers, experts, artists, volunteers, and Dunedin City Council employees.
 Students will be required to both engage in person with the people we will meet and to contribute their informed opinion through recourse to blogs and a journal

 - In the last week, students will both share their projects and put together their portfolio, including a self-reflection

 The paper meets for three hours a week, once for two consecutive hours.
 No lectures or tutorials.
 The paper follows the seminar format, i.e., students are asked to participate at all times.
 On Fridays we go on visits or host speakers.
 It will not be possible to record these classes.

 In 2023 we shall read Amitav Ghosh’s novel “The Hungry Tide” (2004).
 Copies available at the Library and for purchase from The University Bookshop.